Product guide

 Workers are used for heavy peaks and encoding tasks where they help, not as a fake signal that every operation is magically universal.

-Native-first means honest output limits
+Local-first means output limits stay visible

 When the browser does not confirm a compressed export target, the product falls back to safer native outputs instead of hiding the limitation.